 The competitive Naturopathic program is an intensive four-years of more than 1,200 hours of clinical experience and over 3,000 hours of classroom training.
-Three major areas of study for the naturopathic physician include: biomedical sciences, clinical sciences and naturopathic therapeutics.
-These areas of study coupled with extensive scientific research training provide Naturopathic Doctors with the knowledge and resources to provide you with the most optimal and complete care you deserve!
+Three major areas of study for the naturopathic doctor include: biomedical sciences, clinical sciences and naturopathic therapeutics.
+These areas of study coupled with extensive scientific research training provide naturopathic doctors with the knowledge and resources to provide you with the most optimal and complete care you deserve!

 Naturopathic doctors are guided by the following principles:

-The six principles of naturopathic medicine represent the core values of the profession guiding physicians to act as catalysts in the healing process, enhancing long-term health and wellbeing in the least invasive way possible.
+The six principles of naturopathic medicine represent the core values of the profession guiding naturopathic doctors to act as catalysts in the healing process, enhancing long-term health and well being in the least invasive way possible.

-Healing power of nature: Vis Mediatrix Naturae – our bodies will naturally move to reestablish equilibrium and restore health when faced with physical, mental, or emotional sources of stress are present.
-The naturopathic physician uses this concept of intelligent design to further the healing process and establish an internal and external environment conducive to restoring health.
+Healing Power of Nature: Vis Mediatrix Naturae – our bodies will naturally move to reestablish equilibrium and restore health when faced with physical, mental, or emotional sources of stress.
+The naturopathic doctor uses this concept of intelligent design to further the healing process and establish an internal and external environment conducive to restoring health.

-Identify and treat the cause: Tolle Causam and Heal the whole person: Tolle totum – the physician understands that the cause may come from more than one type of imbalance as well as more than one simultaneous imbalance, meaning every source of cause must be considered: physical, mental, emotional and spiritual stress.
-Considering the body as a whole will allow for the complete understanding of the root cause since the physician understands the complexity and interrelatedness of the hormones and processes of the entire human body.
+Identify and Treat the Cause: Tolle Causam and Heal the Whole Person: Tolle totum – the naturopathic doctor understands that the cause may come from more than one type of imbalance as well as more than one simultaneous imbalance, meaning every source of cause must be considered: physical, mental, emotional and spiritual.
+Considering the body as a whole will allow for the complete understanding of the root cause since the naturopathic doctor understands the complexity and interrelatedness of the hormones and processes of the entire human body.
 No system works alone and as such no disease should be considered in isolation.

-The physician as teacher: Docere and Prevention: Prevention is the best cure – these final two principles ensures the patient is well educated in proper health and wellness management to ensure treatment plans not only cure the current disease imbalance but also prevent any future diseases from
+The Doctor as Teacher: Docere and Prevention: Prevention is the Best Medicine – these final two principles ensures the patient is well educated in proper health and wellness management to ensure treatment plans not only cure the current disease imbalance but also prevent any future diseases from occurring.

 Therapies Used by Naturopathic Doctors: